Speech-to-LaTeX: New Models and Datasets for Converting Spoken Equations and Sentences: Methodology and Experimental Setups

-Instead, we adopted an ASR post-correction pipeline, a strategy previously shown to be effective for transcription improvement and for math-related speech tasks \cite{hyeon2025mathspeech,jung2024mathbridge, chen2023hyporadise}.
+We first evaluated a Whisper-Large v3 ASR-only baseline for LaTeX transcription, achieving 88\% CER on English \texttt{S2L-equations} - deemed insufficient.
+While shallow/deep fusion methods could improve performance, we excluded them due to practical limitations: high memory/latency costs (shallow fusion) and training complexity (deep fusion).
+Instead, we adopted an ASR post-correction pipeline, a strategy previously shown to be effective for transcription improvement and for math-related speech tasks \citep{hyeon2025mathspeech,jung2024mathbridge, chen2023hyporadise}.
 Among the ASR models evaluated, Whisper-Large v3 provided the most accurate transcriptions for mathematical symbols, particularly Greek letters and structured expressions.
 Canary and Qwen-Audio (based on Whisper v2) also performed reasonably well, while WavLM and Wav2Vec2.0 produced frequent symbol errors.
 Please, refer to Table~\ref{tab:asr_comparing} in the Appendix for the transcriptions' comparison.
 Summing up, we used a frozen ASR model and fine-tuned LLMs for the post-correction.

 For \texttt{S2L-equations}, experiments were conducted using Qwen2.5 and Qwen2.5-Math across English, Russian, and combined splits.
 All LLMs received the ASR transcription as input and produced LaTeX equations or sentences as output.
 For \texttt{S2L-sentences}, we fine-tuned the Qwen2.5 (0.5B, 1.5B, and 7B) and Qwen2.5-Math-1.5 instruct models using 3 training splits: artificial, human-annotated, and mixed.
 To assess few-shot performance, we tested the same models using a 5-shot prompt format, evaluating generalization across parameter sizes.